Blind Vision

-"Blind Vision" is a song by English synth-pop band Blancmange, released in April 1983 as the lead single from their second studio album Mange Tout (1984).
+"Blind Vision" is a song by the English synth-pop band Blancmange, released on 29 April 1983 as the lead single from their second studio album Mange Tout (1984).
 Written by Neil Arthur and Stephen Luscombe, and produced by John Luongo, "Blind Vision" reached No. 10 in the UK and remained in the charts for eight weeks.
 A music video was filmed to promote the single, which received light rotation on MTV.

 Background

 In a 1982 interview with Record Mirror, Arthur said of the song, "It's about people who are too blinkered to see what's staring them in the face, too stubborn to accept the truth.
 It's also about blind faith, accepting religion at face value."